A Night on Freret Street

 Photo courtesy of Cure NOLA on Facebook

-Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past 10 years, becoming a food and entertainment destination in its own right.
+Once a sleepy neighborhood thoroughfare bordering Tulane University, Freret Street has undergone a revival over the past decade, becoming a food and entertainment destination in its own right.
 From Japanese to Southern soul food, there’s a cuisine for almost everyone — and Freret Street is only two blocks from the Alder Hotel.

 Another plus?
 Freret’s Uptown location means it attracts a smaller, more local crowd, which equals shorter waits at excellent, off-the-beaten-path bars and eateries.
 Here’s a sample of what to do, eat and drink along one of the most vibrant, action-packed commercial corridors in the city.